Project duration

 The focus of our third edition of the Global Lab is centered on International Trade within the framework of the circular economy.
 Recent crises have brought to light vulnerabilities within global supply chains, prompting discussions on the resilience of the international trading system.
 In response, policymakers and industry leaders are exploring strategies to address supply chain fragility, with the circular economy emerging as a promising avenue.
 Given that achieving a circular economy demands global collaboration, international trade will play a pivotal role in driving this transformative shift.

-Local students collaborated with four professionals from International Geneva in a dynamic one-day workshop.
+Local students collaborated with four professionals from International Geneva in a dynamic one-day workshop in December 2023.
 Together, they tackled the question: How can international trade policy effectively facilitate and expedite the transition to a circular economy, while navigating the challenges of global trade dynamics and ensuring a fair transition?
-Following this fruitful day, we are now in the process of consolidating the outcomes to craft a project brief encompassing the innovative ideas generated.
+Following this fruitful day, the participants wrote a publication together, summarising their ideas and their policy recommendations.
+You can find this Policy Brief below as well as via this link.

 During our second edition (March-May 2022), we focused on communicable diseases and pandemic Prevention, Preparedness and Response (PPR).
 In this context, foraus brought together local students with experts from the International Geneva to ideate recommendations needed to answer the following question during a one-day workshop: what measures should the international community, and Switzerland in particular, adopt to strengthen prevention of future infectious diseases crises and halt their rise by 2030?
 The second edition of Global lab concluded by the presentation of a jointly written project brief to Swiss authorities and relevant global health stakeholders in Geneva in May 2023.